We may receive a commission on purchases made from links.

 Schedule regular cleanings

-Keep your bathroom looking how it does on deep cleaning days by creating a cleaning schedule.
+Keep your bathroom looking how it does on deep cleaning days by creating an effective cleaning schedule.
 Include daily, weekly, and monthly cleaning.
 This way, when deep cleaning time comes, you aren't shocked by extraordinary layers of dirt.
 You can put off deep cleaning a bit longer if the bathroom is always spotless.

 Every day, when getting ready, use a towel to dry off the sink after splashing water.
 We've all made a mess when washing our face, shaving, or brushing our teeth.
-NBC News explains that because bathrooms are a breeding ground for germs, it's best to give them a good cleaning, especially the toilet and sink, once a week, and bathtubs or showers, every two weeks.
+And because bathrooms are a breeding ground for germs, it's best to give them a good cleaning, especially the toilet and sink, once a week, and bathtubs or showers, every two weeks.
 It also doesn't hurt to sterilize the plastic shower liner once a week.
 You can do so with a hot wash and bleach in the washing machine.
 Schedule deep cleaning once or twice a year.
 Pick a day or evening that works best and stick to it for your weekly cleaning schedules.
 Soon, it will become a habit, and your bathroom will always be clean.

 Recommended